petershin/liferay-learn/docs/dxp/latest/en/building-applications/data-sets/data-set-views/data-set-view-actions.md

 1. (Optional) Enter a Headless Activation Key.
 With the activation key, administrators can associate an action to a headless endpoint (e.g. GET, POST, and DELETE).

-   So, if you want to create a button with an action to edit a document, you should use `replace` as the Headless Activation Key.
+   If you want to create a button with an action to edit a document, use `replace` as the Headless Activation Key.

-   Find those activation keys through your [API Explorer](../../../headless-delivery/consuming-apis/consuming-rest-services.md).
+   Find activation keys through your [API Explorer](../../../headless-delivery/consuming-apis/consuming-rest-services.md).
 See [Use Case: Using Actions to Edit Documents](./using-data-set-view-actions.md#use-case-using-actions-to-edit-documents) to learn more.

    ![Use Headless Activation Keys to link an action to a headless endpoint.](./data-set-view-actions/images/04.png)

    !!! important
        As the action is associated with a headless endpoint, the user must have the necessary permissions to use the endpoint (e.g. to edit the document).
 Otherwise, the action is not shown.

 1. (Optional) Enter a Confirmation Message.
-The message is shown before the action is executed.
+The message appears before the action is executed.

-   No message is displayed if this field is left blank.
+   No message appears if this field is left blank.

    Choose the Message Type: Warning, Info, Secondary, Success, and Danger.